BarAppTeam/BarAppTeam.github.io/README.md

 To use the Calorie Calculator Website, follow these steps:

 1. **Add a Product:** Fill in the product's name, weight in grams, and calories per 100 grams in the form fields.
 Submit the form to add the product to the list.
-2. **Edit a Product:** Click the "Edit" button next to a product to load its details back into the form for editing.
-Submit the form to update the product's details.
-3. **Delete a Product:** Click the "Delete" button next to a product to remove it from the list.
+2. **Delete a Product:** Click the "Delete" button next to a product to remove it from the list.
-4. **View Total Calories:** The total calories of all products listed will be displayed at the bottom of the product list.
+3. **View Total Calories:** The total calories of all products listed will be displayed at the bottom of the product list.
-5. **Clear Product List:** Click the "Clear All Products" button to remove all products from the list and reset the total calories.
+4. **Clear Product List:** Click the "Clear All Products" button to remove all products from the list and reset the total calories.

 ## Contributing